PTsolvers/Galileo23-MC1-GPU/README.md

 ## Getting started
 This section provides directions on getting your GPU HPC dev environment ready on the `octopus` supercomputer at the University of Lausanne, Switzerland.
 During tthis Master-class, we will use SSH to login to a remote multi-GPU compute node on `octopus`.
 Each of the participant should get access to 4 Nvidia Titan Xm 12GB.

-In the following, we will give directions on how to use [VSCode](https://code.visualstudio.com) and the [Remote-SSH]() extension to access the compute resources.
+In the following, we will give directions on how to use [VSCode](https://code.visualstudio.com) and the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension to access the compute resources.
 However, feel free to access the resources using your preferred SSH setup.

 1. Download [VSCode](https://code.visualstudio.com/download) on your laptop.
 2. Install the [Remote-SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) extensions.
-3. Retrieve your **confidential** login credentials from the email you received titled "MC1 octopus login credentials".
+3. Retrieve your **confidential** login credentials from the email you received titled "MC1 login credentials".
 4. Setup a password-less SSH config to access `octopus`.
 See e.g. [here on "how-to"]().
 5. [Edit the SSH config file]() to add the infos about `octopus` login (replacing `XX` with the number you got assigned - note the node number should be `node0X` for `X<10`):
     ```